 Milton is a somewhat small town located in the state of Vermont.
-With a population of 10,829 people and two constituent neighborhoods, Milton is the eighth largest community in Vermont.
+With a population of 10,685 people and three constituent neighborhoods, Milton is the eighth largest community in Vermont.

 Also of interest is that Milton has more people living here who work in computers and math than 95% of the places in the US.

 Telecommuters are a relatively large percentage of the workforce: 7.64% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.